microsoft/JSTSdocs/articles/troubleshooting/index.md

 > [!NOTE]
 > The folder to contain the log file referenced in step 2 should already exist

 After reproducing the problem, log files should be created in the folder specified.
-(There will be a `tsserver.log` file created for the langauge service process, and a `ti-<ProcId>.log` file created for any types installer processes).
+(There will be a `tsserver.<ProcId>.log` file created for each langauge service process, and a `ti-<ProcId>.log` file created for any types installer processes).

 > [!WARNING]
 > The log file may contain sensitive information, such as file paths, segments of code, and